Woomera Immigration Reception and Processing Centre: Closure

 The centre was closed in April 2003, and all remaining detainees were transferred to Baxter Immigration Reception and Processing Centre.
 With the hand back of the Woomera facilities to Defence as part of the wider upgrade of the Woomera Test Range, Woomera will not be used again as any form of IRPC as the facility is now part of the Test Range itself.

 Further controversy

 The detention centre was a source of much controversy during its time of operation.
 There were a number of riots and escapes, as well as accusations of human rights abuses from groups as diverse as refugee advocates, Amnesty International, the Australian Human Rights and Equal Opportunity Commission, ChilOut, Human Rights Watch, and the United Nations, although no charges have ever been laid against any person against such public accusations.

 In March 2002, the Secretary General of Amnesty International, Irene Khan, said:

-It is obvious that the prolonged periods of detention, characterised by frustration and insecurity, are doing further damage to individuals who have fled grave human rights abuses.
-The detention policy has failed as a deterrent and succeeded only as punishment.
-How much longer will children and their families be punished for seeking safety from persecution?

 Throughout the controversy, then-Prime Minister John Howard and successive immigration ministers maintained that their actions at Woomera were justified in the interests of protecting Australia's borders and ensuring that immigration law was enforced.
 A 2004 Liberal Party election policy document stated:

-The Coalition Government's tough stance on people smuggling stems from the core belief that Australia has the right to decide who comes to this country and the circumstances in which they come.
-Deterrence has been achieved through excision, boat returns, offshore processing and mandatory detention.